-Given the proximity of the announcement of Budget 2017, FLAC notes the commitment in the Programme for Government to equality and gender proof budgetary proposals as a means of advancing equality, reducing poverty and strengthening economic and social rights.
-This is a matter that can be addressed and integrated with the implementation of the public sector duty with the Department of Public Expenditure and Reform being one of the most important Departments in achieving this objective.
+Given the proximity of the announcement of Budget 2017, FLAC notes the commitment in the Programme for Government to equality and gender proof budgetary proposals as a means of advancing equality, reducing poverty and strengthening economic and social rights.5 This is a matter that can be addressed and integrated with the implementation of the public sector duty with the Department of Finance being the most important Department in achieving this objective.

 FLAC is of the view that this measure has the potential to improve the effectiveness, efficiency, accountability and transparency of government budgetary policy, as well as making a significant contribution towards promoting equality and respecting, protecting and fulfilling human rights.
-In particular, human rights and equality budgeting can have tangible benefits for all of society by reducing social and economic inequalities and providing a better understanding of how resources are being spent through enhanced collection of disaggregated data.
+In particular, human rights and equality budgeting can have tangible benefits for all of society by reducing social and economic inequalities and providing a better understanding of how resources are being spent through enhanced collection of disaggregated data.6

-As an initial step towards implementing the Programme for Government commitment, which covers all government departments, the Department of Public Expenditure and Reform's Budget 2017 statement should include an equality and human rights statement.
+As an initial step towards implementing the Programme for Government commitment, which covers all government departments, the Department of Finance's Budget 2017 statement should include an equality and human rights statement.
 This should set out:

-- The equality and human rights objectives for the budget in relation to taxation, welfare and public service expenditure; - The manner in which the above core principles are respected in the budget; - The steps taken during the budget process to assess the impact of the budget on equality and human rights, including by specific reference to persons with protected characteristics under equality legislation, and the results of that assessment; - The further steps to be taken to ensure a positive impact on equality and human rights prior to enacting the implementing legislation.
+- The equality and human rights objectives for the budget in relation to taxation, welfare and public service expenditure; - The manner in which the above core principles are respected in the budget; - The steps taken during the budget process to assess the impact of the budget on equality and human rights, including by specific reference to persons with protected characteristics under equality legislation, and the results of that assessment;